AYAAT1/AYAAT1/README.md

 <div align="center">

-### 💭 Quote of the Day
-*"Understanding comes from building.
-If you want to truly understand neural networks, implement them from scratch."* - Custom philosophy

----

 **Thanks for visiting my profile!
 Always excited to discuss LLMs, AI architectures, or collaborate on building something amazing from the ground up! 🤖🚀**